top of page

 He was quiet.

-He was frustrating sometimes.
+He was frustrating.

 He didn’t share his feelings.